DAVID J. WILLIS ATTORNEY

 (5) a presigned release of note and lien.

 Only the deed of trust and security agreement is filed of record, but that is enough.
-This document states clearly that both a company’s real estate and its furniture, fixtures, and equipment are subject to a lien to secure repayment of a very sizeable amount of money.
+This document states clearly that both a company's real estate, the improvements, and its FF&E (furniture, fixtures, and equipment) are subject to a lien to secure repayment of a very sizeable amount of money.
 The other equity-stripping documents are kept with the company record book as documentary support.
-The most important of these is a presigned release of note and lien which is held in reserve until it is necessary or advantageous to file it.
-After all, one should never allow the filing of a lien without a reliable means of getting that lien released later.

 The Role of Deterrence